-ICD-9-CM and ICD-10-CM codes were used to define substance use disorders (SUD).
-SUD diagnoses were divided into substance-specific groupings based on categories in AHRQ Statistical Brief #191 for ICD-9-CM and AHRQ Statistical Brief #249 for ICD-10-CM.
-For codes that did not appear in either of these briefs, the name of the substance listed in the ICD code was used to assign SUD sub-type.
+ICD-10-CM codes were used to define substance use disorders (SUD).
+SUD diagnoses were divided into substance-specific groupings based on categories in AHRQ Statistical Brief #249 for ICD-10-CM.
+For codes that did not appear in this brief, the name of the substance listed in the ICD code was used to assign SUD sub-type.
 The diagnosis codes used in the categorization of SUD are listed in Table 2.
-Two adaptations to these categories were made:
+For the purpose of these analyses, we classified personal history of substance use disorders and screening for substance use in the category of the relevant substance.